Carrie Underwood Wows In Skintight Leg Sculpting Leggings

-Carrie Underwood put her very fit and toned legs on show this week in a pair of all-black skintight leggings.
+Carrie Underwood put her very fit and toned legs on show this week in a pair of all-black, skintight leggings.
 The mom of two gave fans a look at all her hard work in the gym in a new photo.
 In the caption, she revealed that she was finding ways to stay “productive” while she complies with the stay-at-home order placed on millions across the globe due to the coronavirus outbreak.

 Carrie had her long, blond hair straight and down in the snap shared to her Instagram account on March 31.
 In it, the 37-year-old country superstar — who recently joked about how “annoying” her husband and youngest son were while in lockdown together in an adorable video — could be seen taking a look at a row of clothes on a rack while she worked on her athleisure brand, Calia by Carrie Underwood, from home.